YangPeihao1203/Modelica4AUTOSAR/REVIEW_RESPONSE.md

 Why does the language design not go beyond Simulink, for example by directly displaying timing aspects in software component connection diagrams?
 The main text mentions timing but it is not reflected in the model.

 **Response 22:**
-Thank you for raising this important point.
-We will emphasize the significance of timing and the current limitations of our modeling approach in the Motivation section of the paper.
-At present, our work primarily focuses on functional and structural modeling, with timing information represented indirectly through parameters such as sampling periods rather than through explicit visualization.
-In future work, we intend to extend the modeling language and tools to incorporate graphical support for timing and scheduling aspects, thereby better addressing the needs of industrial multi-domain timing analysis.
+Thank you for your question.
+This issue has been addressed in the response section and will also be emphasized in the Motivation section of the paper.

 ---